-- Be open to questions and talking.
-It’s important to tell kids who are grieving that you are there to answer any questions and available to talk about the loved one at any time.
+It’s important to tell kids who are grieving that you are there to answer any questions.
+And tell them it’s okay to talk about the loved one at any time.
 That way they feel like talking about death isn’t weird or taboo.

 Order an inscribed stone to be placed at a park district or library building with your loved ones name.
 Do something they would do with their grandparent, like go to their favorite restaurant.

 I know I’m still in a state of shock about the passing of my father.
 Thankfully, my kids help distract me with how much joy they carry with them.
 I think my kids are adjusting well, making cute comments like “At least I got to go fishing with Grandpa.”
 I love them for it.
 Thank you for your patience with me as I move through this time and come to grips with my “new normal.”